GA-CyberWorkforceAcademy/GTA-Labs/arp-spoof.md

 The arpspoof tool is installed on the Attacker computer, as is Wireshark.
 The Attacker computer is configured to forward IP packets that is receives which are destined for elsewhere.
 You can confirm this with this command, which should reflect a value of ’1’:
 ```
->   sysctl net.ipv4.conf.all.forwarding
+$ sysctl net.ipv4.conf.all.forwarding

 ```

 Task 1: Sniff the LAN from the Attacker
 =========

-Before you engage in ARP spoofing, first look at network traffic as seen by the Attacker.
-Start Wireshark on the Attacker computer, selecting the ”eth0”
+Before you engage in ARP spoofing, first look at network traffic as seen by the attacker.
+Start wireshark on the attacker computer, selecting the ”eth0”
 interface:

 ```
-wireshark -ki eth0
+$ wireshark -ki eth0
 ```

 On the User computer, use wget to retrieve a web page from the Webserver:
 ```
-wget <address of Webserver>
+$ wget <address of webserver>
 ```

 Observe the Wireshark display.
 Do you see either the web query or the response?